Sisinder/employee-management/README.md

               }
             ]

-3. Update: Update the Existing data using Emp_id
+3. Update: To Update the Existing data using Emp_id

         PUT url: http://127.0.0.1:8000/employee_update/3